View our Lyceum Theatre seating plan to find the best seats to suit you.

 How many seats in Lyceum Theatre?

-The capacity of the Lyceum Theatre is 2,167.
+The seating capacity of the Lyceum Theatre is 2,185.
 This is split into 937 seats in the Stalls, 648 in the Royal Circle with a further 582 seats in Grand Circle.
-There are a further 26 seats available via private boxes.
+There are a further 18 seats available via private boxes.

 How much is a box at Lyceum Theatre?

-Box prices will vary depending on the performance but in general they provide great value thanks to the slightly restricted view of the stage.
-Boxes E and K offer a fantastic view of the Lion King thanks to its proximity to the stage.
+Box prices will vary depending on the performance, and despite their restricted view they provide a uniquely intimate viewing experience.
+Boxes E and K offer a fantastic view of The Lion King thanks to their proximity to the stage.
 Lyceum Theatre boxes can accommodate parties of 4, 3 and 2.